advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 MySQL uses dynamic memory allocation to adjust the XCom cache size.
 While this approach appears advantageous, testing revealed that the XCom cache led to performance fluctuations.

-Let¡¯s examine the expand_lru function responsible for XCom cache memory allocation, as detailed in the code below:
+Let's examine the expand_lru function responsible for XCom cache memory allocation, as detailed in the code below:

 ```c++
 static void expand_lru() {